PROS / A 1-inch sensor and high-end Zeiss lens offer exceptional image quality.

 VERDICT / The Sony Cyber-shot RX100 lacks some extra features, but its laser-like focus on image quality pays off, making it one of the best point and shoot cameras ever made.

 The Sony Cyber-shot RX100 is a remarkably small point and shoot camera with exceptional image quality.
 It is quite expensive as far as point and shoot cameras go, costing as much as some entry-level DSLRs.
 However, its outstanding image quality and minimal size make it an excellent pocketable option for capturing professional-quality images.
-This powerful combination makes the RX100 our Top Ten Reviews Gold Award winner for point and shoot cameras.

 As a point and shoot digital camera aimed at photography enthusiasts, image quality is paramount.
 In the past, digital camera marketers have done well to convince consumers that the best point and shoot cameras are those with the largest number of pixels.
 Although the RX100 does have a relatively large resolution of 20.2MP, its remarkable image quality is attributable to its high-quality Zeiss lens and large sensor.